tmpim/casket-docs/docs/proxy.md

 # http.proxy

 proxy facilitates both a basic reverse proxy and a robust load balancer.
 The proxy has support for multiple backends and adding custom headers.
 The load balancing features include multiple policies, health checks, and failovers.
-Caddy can also proxy WebSocket connections.
+Casket can also proxy WebSocket connections.

 This middleware adds a [placeholder](/placeholders) that can be used in [log](/log) formats: **{upstream}** - the name